BC Privileging Project 2015 (updated 2017)

 Dictionaries of Clinical Privileges

-The Dictionaries for clinical privileges for all BC physicians can be found at the website of the BC Medical Quality Initiative http://bcmqi.ca
+The Dictionaries for clinical privileges for all BC physicians can be found at the website of the BC Medical Quality Initiative http://bcmqi.ca.
+A 2017 update to the Dictionaries is pending

-Click to watch Dr. Stuart Iglesias’ presentation from the panel discussion on The Evidence Underpinning Privileging and Maintenance of Compentency, Montreal, April 2015.
+Click to watch Dr. Stuart Iglesias’ presentation from the panel discussion on The Evidence Underpinning Privileging and Maintenance of Competency, Montreal, April 2015.

 The Provincial Privileging Process will definitively impact medical practice and practitioners throughout the province of British Columbia when it is implemented.
 While there is general agreement that a high quality of medical practice is a worthy goal , the impact of the PPP on BC’s physicians – especially those practicing in rural regions – is hotly debated.
 Several articles expressing the concerns of rural physicians have been published in recent months: